 The National Library’s Chinese collection is a rich source of information on the history, culture and current affairs of China.
 The Library actively collects materials from Mainland China, Hong Kong and Taiwan and has been steadily building its digital collections on China.
 The collection contains Chinese-language materials in a range of formats, including:

 The collection covers all subject areas but primarily focuses on the humanities and social sciences, with an emphasis on history, culture, society, economic, politics and government of modern and contemporary China.

-This guide provides guidance on searching and locating material in the Library’s Chinese collection, using the Library’s eResources, and featured collection items.
-It also provides information on key resources and information from other sources, and some recommendations for family historians of Chinese-Australian heritage.
+This guide provides guidance on searching and locating material in the Library’s Chinese collection, using the Library’s eResources and featured collection items.
+It also provides information on key resources and information from other sources and some recommendations for researching Chinese-Australian family history.

 Access to the Chinese collection

 Most books and journals will be delivered through the Main Reading Room but special formats such as maps, artworks, rare books or items from the formed Asian collections from scholars and bibliophiles will be delivered through the Special Collections Reading Room.